We are seeking a Manager for the Massachusetts Association of Community Health Workers (MACHW) to contribute to the advancement of the CHW workforce.

-- Assisting with proposal writing and/or submission as needed; this may include working with the Vice President and other staff to prepare scopes of work and budgets for contract extensions, as well as working with the Development Manager to prepare proposals for rebids or other new opportunities.
+- Assisting with proposal writing and/or submission as needed; this may include working with the Executive Director and other staff to prepare scopes of work and budgets for contract extensions, as well as working with the Development Manager to prepare proposals for rebids or other new

 - Managing MACHW website, blogs, and other opportunities to market services and expertise.

 - May require some work outside of traditional business